CANADA'S INEQUALITY IS GROWING. AND THE TAX SYSTEM IS PART OF THE PROBLEM.

-• 4 million Canadians were food insecure.
+• 4 million Canadians are food insecure

-• 1.4 million children lived in poverty.
+• 1.4 million children live in poverty

-• Universal child care
+• Child care

-• Mental health services
+• Health and mental health services

 • Income supports